l1l-01/svg-note/README.md

    ```

 ## Usage
-- Navigate to `http://localhost:3000` (or the configured port) in your browser.
+- Navigate to `http://localhost:3000/notes` (or the configured port) in your browser.
 - Create and manage notes, which are stored as SVG elements.
 - View the SVG file to see the visual representation of your notes.

 ## Project Structure
 - `src/`: NestJS application code
+- `views/`: EJS templates